 Join us by supporting the creation of a Native American Veteran’s Monument at the Rhode Island Veterans Memorial Cemetery in Exeter, Rhode Island.
 This project is led by the Honoring Indigenous Veterans Committee and is a project of the Tomaquag Museum’s Indigenous Empowerment Network.
 Tomaquag Museum, a 2016 Institute of Museum & Library Services National Medal winner, is a non-profit 501(c)(3) organization with a GuideStar platinum rating, and ensures fiscal responsibility and transparency.
-Our goal is $50,000.
+Our goal is $80,000 which includes an addition of benches.

-Over the last year, we created a committee named Honoring Indigenous Veterans of Turtle Island which includes Indigenous veterans, educators, artists, advocates and allies who are committed to the integrity of this project to ensure Indigenous Veterans are honored.“We are requesting donations for an intertribal Native American monument.
-Our goal is $50,000.
+We created a committee named Honoring Indigenous Veterans of Turtle Island which includes Indigenous veterans, educators, artists, advocates and allies who are committed to the integrity of this project to ensure Indigenous Veterans are honored.“We are requesting donations for an intertribal Native American monument.
+Our goal is $80,000.
 It will be located at the Rhode Island Veterans Cemetery, in Exeter, Rhode Island.
 Its purpose is to honor Native American Military Warriors, men and woman, who fought for our freedom in the wars for the United States of America.

 “My father served in the United States Navy and also is buried in the R.I Veterans Cemetery where I am employed as a Cemetery Specialist.
 My father fought in three wars including: World War II, the Korean War, and in the Vietnam War.
 Presently, there is no monument to recognize or acknowledge or honor my father nor any other Native American veterans”.